Disruptive Relationship Cycles In Distressed Couples

 This disruptive relationship cycle can be exited from at different points.
 For this couple, there are several ways that they can help each other heal.
-She can help him heal by learning not to blame/criticize and by expressing her vulnerability and her needs in healthy ways.
-Paradoxically, the conscious revealing of our wounds and vulnerabilities – rather than blaming, raging, withdrawing – enables caretaking behaviors in ourselves and our partners.
-He can help her heal her vulnerability by not withdrawing or acting in a passive/aggressive manner.
+Mary can help Rob heal by learning not to blame/criticize, and by expressing her vulnerability and her needs in healthy ways.
+Paradoxically, the conscious revealing of our wounds and vulnerabilities – rather than blaming, raging, or withdrawing – enables caretaking behaviors in ourselves and our partners.
+Rob can help Mary heal her vulnerability by not withdrawing or acting in a passive/aggressive manner.
 He also needs to learn to convey his needs in healthier ways.
 What she needs the most is what he has the most difficulty in doing, and it is what he needs to do in order to grow.
 Likewise for her.
 This healing process, however, takes time and commitment and must not be based on the expectation of waiting for the other to start the process; it is an ongoing effort where each must take responsibility for his/her own needs, use good communication, and express empathy and understanding for each other.
 By knowing ourselves and our partners, and by empathizing with our partners’ wounds, we can learn to recognize, acknowledge, and even enjoy our differences rather than seeing them as threats or attacks.

-Dr. Durana can be seen for couples counseling and marriage counseling in Washington, DC, Reston, Va., and Bethesda, Md.
+Dr. Durana can be seen for couples counseling and marriage counseling in Washington, DC, Reston, VA, and Bethesda, MD.